choria-io/puppet-mcollective/README.md

 have certs, which by convention should match `fqdn`.
 The new security plugins require these certs.

-You need a middleware connector, this module sets up a NATS.io based connector but does not configure the middleware for you.
-See the notes in [NATS.md](https://github.com/ripienaar/puppet-mcollective/blob/master/NATS.md) for simple instructions to set up NATS.
+You need a middleware connector, this module sets up a NATS.io based connector but does not yet configure the middleware for you.
+See the notes at the [Choria Wiki](https://github.com/ripienaar/mcollective-choria/wiki).
+This module or a companion one will soon configure this for you.

 On nodes due to the `eventmachine` dependency of the NATS Gem you must have compilers installed, on my RedHat machine that means the packages `gcc`, `gcc-c++` and `make`.
 If you do not already